babel/website/docs/options.md

 }]
 ```
 The `overrides` item will be merged on top of the top-level plugins.
 Importantly, the `plugins`
 array as a whole doesn't just replace the top-level one.
-The merging logic will see thay `"./plug"`
+The merging logic will see that `"./plug"`
 is the same plugin in both cases, and `{ thing: false, field2: true }` will replace the original
 options, resulting in a config as